Doctor (general practitioner, GP): job description

 GPs are employed by the NHS as independent contractors to work within local communities.

-Publications advertising vacancies include General Practitioner, British Medical Journal and The Lancet.
-There are also job listings online via the NHS.
+Publications advertising vacancies include GP Online, British Medical Journal and Pulse.
+There are also job listings online via the NHS and the Royal College of General Practitioners.

 It is only possible to qualify as a GP with a medical degree and further training.